Reading Comprehension Multiple Choice Questions Exercise 7

 Question 10 |

-On 11 March 1884, in Gören, Balikesir, Ömer Seyfeddin was born.
-Due to the fact that his father was a military officer who was frequently relocated, Ömer and his mother moved to Istanbul and settled there.
-The purpose of this separation from his father was to provide an education for Ömer.
-After his education, he worked as a teacher for a few years and then entered the armed forces.
-He completed his military service in 1911, but during the Balkan Wars, he was recalled into the army.
-While fighting, he was captured and imprisoned by the Greeks in 1913.
-A year later, he returned to Istanbul and worked for a while as the head writer of a major magazine.
-In 1914, he was appointed as a teacher in Kabataş High School and remained in this position until his death.
-The attraction of Ömer Seyfeddin's stories stems from his unique style and the fact that he used simple modern Turkish to write his stories.
-The wide assortment of his story topics was unusual and original for the writers of his day.
-He was a leader of modern Turkish literature who felt that a simple language style was necessary for writing.
+Ömer Seyfeddin was born on 11 March 1884, in Gören, Balikesir.
+His father was a frequently relocated military officer, so Ömer and his mother moved to Istanbul for his education.
+After completing his education, he worked as a teacher for a few years before entering the armed forces.
+He completed his military service in 1911, but was recalled into the army during the Balkan Wars.
+He was captured and imprisoned by the Greeks in 1913 while fighting.
+A year later, he returned to Istanbul and worked as the head writer of a major magazine for a while.
+In 1914, he was appointed as a teacher at Kabataş High School, a position he held until his death.
+The appeal of Ömer Seyfeddin's stories lies in his unique style and his use of simple modern Turkish.
+His wide range of story topics was unusual and original for his time.
+He was a leader in modern Turkish literature, advocating for a simple language style in writing.

 Although his military service was completed in 1911, _____.